siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 - [CI/CD](#cicd)
 - [Resources](#resources)

+We're not yet done with the introduction.
+Let's make sure we understand the goals of this document so it's clear what information we should be looking for.

 ## Goal 1: Standardize C++ Best Practices

 C was created in 1972, and C++ in 1979.
-Their success is evident from their continued widespread usage seen today, many decades after their invention.
+Their success is evident from the continued widespread usage seen today, many decades after their invention.
 C++ has evolved much since then, and backwards compatability has always been a big value.
 The developer's life becomes much easier when they can upgrade the compiler without fear of breaking older codebases.

 The drawback, however, is that the language today is much more complex than it would be if it didn't need to support backwards compatability.
 [This talk about a theoretical `cpp2`](https://www.youtube.com/watch?v=ELeZAKCN4tY) helps illustrate what a simpler language could look like.

 With many new language features and open-sourced libraries since inception, there are many ways of doing the same thing in the C++ world.
 This is often seen as a positive, but this idea does not scale well with larger codebases.
-And if there's many ways of doing the same thing, probably one of those ways is the best, right?
+And if there's many ways of doing the same thing, probably one of those ways is the best for a given use case, right?

 What this guide (subjectively) considers "best" is a reasonable balance of performance and simplicity (i.e. code readability / developer sanity).
-Ideally, we want to employ as few design patterns as possible without compromising performance or functionality, something that can be achieved using abstract and composable strategies.
+Ideally, we want to employ as few design patterns as possible without compromising performance or functionality, something we can get easily using abstract and composable strategies.

-This leads us to our first goal: **Enumerate a minimal list of best practices for generally developing performant code in C++**.
+This leads us to our first goal: **Enumerate a minimal list of best practices for generally developing large-scale, performant code in C++**.
 This includes things like

+- sensible idioms
-- design patterns
+- modular design patterns
-- stylistic conventions
+- consistent stylistic conventions
+- performance considerations
-- library usage
+- usage of popular libraries

-## Goal 2: Developer Workflow
+## Goal 2: Establish **Simple** Developer Workflow

 In addition to that, developer workflow should be dead simple, transparent, and easily replicable across different environments.
 Anyone (even new developers) running a reasonable development setup on any operating system should literally be able to